theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/integrate-yunio-with-power-automate-and-the-ai-builder.md

 	- ITEM_AMOUNT (Amount in document currency)<br>
 	- QUANTITY (Quantity)<br>
 	- PO_UNIT (Purchase Order Unit of Measure)	<br>
 6. Click :yunio-run: to testrun the service in yunIO :number-1:.
-For more information, see [Documentation: Running Services in yunIO](../documentation/run-services.md/#run-services-in-yunio).
+For more information, see [Documentation: Run Services in yunIO](../documentation/run-services.md/#run-services-in-yunio).
 7. Click :yunio-run-download: to download the service definition :number-2:.<br>
 ![yunio-Services-Function-Download](../assets/images/yunio/articles/yunio-run-services-function-download.png){:class="img-responsive"}

-### Configuring a yunIO Custom Connector in Power Automate
+### Configure a yunIO Custom Connector in Power Automate

-To use the service created in [Creating a Service in yunIO](#creating-a-service-in-yunio) with Power Automate, it must be available as a custom connector in Power Automate.
+To use the service created in [Create a Service in yunIO](#create-a-service-in-yunio) with Power Automate, it must be available as a custom connector in Power Automate.
 For information on how to integrate a yunIO service with Power Automate, see [Integrate a yunIO Service with Power Automate](integrate-a-yunio-service-with-power-automate.md).

 !!! note
     When integrating services from a local yunIO installation with a cloud hosted platform like Power Automate, a gateway to tunnel the connection is recommended, e.g., the [**Microsoft On-premises data gateway**](https://docs.microsoft.com/en-us/data-integration/gateway/).
     For more information about yunIO networking settings, see [yunIO Networking Scenarios](networking.md).

-### Creating a Power Automate Flow for Invoice processing
+### Create a Power Automate Flow for Invoice Processing

 The following workflow automatically extracts invoicing information with the AI Builder tool from random invoicing PDF files and posts this information to SAP.